RACELAND-Automacao-Lda/broadlink-raceland/README.md

-# Broadlink-Raceland for Home Assistant
+# Broadlink-Raceland integration for Home Assistant

 An alternative broadlink integration for home assistant inspired on the official broadlink integration